 harm reduction resources.

-It's important to remember that even in situations where nurses cannot provide optimal client care due to circumstances beyond their control (such as working limited resources, in an unfamiliar area, or with an increased client load), they can still meet the Professional Standards.
+It's important to remember that even in situations where nurses cannot provide optimal client care due to circumstances beyond their control (such as working limited resources, in an unfamiliar area, or with an increased client load), they can still meet BCCNM Standards of Practice.
 These situations are usually beyond a nurse's individual control and often require a systems approach for resolution.
 Work with your supervisor/manager to resolve the situation by proposing solutions that promote safe, ethical and competent care.
 Know where to find relevant resources.